zencart/documentation/content/dev/languages/creating_a_language_pack.md

 - If a file exists only in the older release, delete it from your language pack.
 - If a file exists only in the newer release, copy that English language file into your language pack and translate it.
 - If a file has changed between the two versions, compare those English files to see what exact changes has been made, and update your language pack accordingly.
+- if the store has turned **OFF** the CSS buttons feature
     - Compare the two versions of the directory `includes/templates/template_default/buttons/english/` and see if there are any new files.
 You may also consider updating the images if any have changed, but that's probably not strictly necessary.
+    - Compare the two versions of the directory `includes/templates/responsive_classic/buttons/english/` and see if there are any new files.
+You may also consider updating the images if any have changed, but that's probably not strictly necessary.

-**Please [share]((https://www.zen-cart.com/downloads.php?do=cat&id=6)) your updated translation with the community.
+**Please [share](https://www.zen-cart.com/downloads.php?do=cat&id=6) your updated translation with the community.
 Thank you!**